 Numerical methods in calculus, differential equations, linear algebra, matrix inversion, and estimation of characteristic roots.
 The course is oriented toward machine computation.
-Fall term.
+Fall or Winter term.
+(Will not be offered the same term as Math 327.)

-Math 327 DIFFERENTIAL EQUATIONS
+Math 327 DIFFERENTIAL EQUATIONS (3-3) 3